Grandma Was A Spy is a tabletop escape game created by Escape@home from Bubblegum.games.

 Grandma Was A Spy presented an endearingly goofy story about our grandma’s life as a badass spy.
 There was a lot to like in this game: The nostalgic grandma-era humor was on point.
 The physical components were well produced and well themed.
 A stack of recipe cards looked and felt like those that I’d actually find in a grandmother’s kitchen, and some cardboard hexagonal tiles were chunky, well printed, and enjoyable to handle.
 The game’s web interface was well constructed for a Squarespace site, with clear password gating of certain areas and thoughtful linking between the various “rooms” of the game.
 The puzzles contained some fun reveals, and I especially like a sort of meta element that physically utilized many of the game’s components together in a sequence full of mini ahas that culminated in a visually satisfying manner.

-Unfortunately, this all was largely undermined by a core puzzle design flaw, stemming from the fact that cryptograms are quite easily solvable without being provided the key.
+Unfortunately, this all was largely undermined by a core puzzle design flaw, stemming from the fact that cryptograms are quite easily solvable without the key.
 Cryptograms appear as a canonical puzzle type alongside crosswords in many major newspapers, and if presented with one, I’m inclined to solve it.
 In the case of Grandma Was A Spy, solving a particular cryptogram available at the start of the game made the output of the core puzzle sequence all but redundant, undermining what should have been the climax of the gameplay.

 Furthermore, the game started on a shaky note with an intro puzzle that was cute in theory but questionable in its current presentation.
 Any number of minor tweaks, such as specifying expected answer format or providing more specific visual cluing, could have completely fixed this.